totaloncue/guides/infra/haproxy.md

       1. 'use_backend' rules
          1. Define which backend to use depending on which ACL condition is matched
          1. Can also include a default backend rule to handle every other case
+1. Backends
+   1. Set of servers that receive forwarded requests
+   1. Most basic form:
-1. Load balancing types
+      1. Load balance algorithm to use
-   1. Layer 4 (Transport Layer) load balancing
-      1. Forward based on IP range and port
-   1. Layer 7 (Application Layer) load balancing
-      1. Can make use of content of user's request
-      1. Can use this to run multiple apps under same domain and port
+      1. List of servers and ports
    1. Load balancing algorithms
       1. roundrobin
          1. selects servers in turns = default
       1. leastconn
          1. selects server with least connections
       1. source
          1. selects based on hash of source IP
             1. => ensures a user will connect to the same server each time
 1. Sticky sessions
    1. For applications that require a user connects to the same backend server each time
    1. uses 'appsession' parameter in backend that requires it